 Nearest Station: 9-minute walk from JR Osaka Station, Osaka-umeda Station on the Hankyu Railway and Umeda Station Osaka Metro Midosuji Line, Higashi-Umeda Station on the Osaka Metro Tanimachi Line, and Nishi-Umeda Station on the Osaka Metro Yotsubashi Line

-DISCLAIMER: Golden Island Senorita seeks to deliver readers with honest and straightforward reviews.
+DISCLAIMER: Golden Island Senorita seeks to provide readers with honest and straightforward reviews.
 This review is entirely based on my personal experience.
-I did not (and still do not) get any compensation for my visit, including freebies, gift vouchers, and the like, and I paid for the use of the facilities out of my own wallet.
-For more information, please check out our Disclosure page.
+I want to emphasize that I did not, and still do not, receive any form of compensation for my visit, including but not limited to freebies, gift vouchers, or any other incentives.
+I paid for the use of the facilities out of my own wallet, ensuring that my opinion remains impartial and unbiased.
+For further information regarding our disclosure policy and any potential affiliations, please visit our Disclosure page.